Which Bankruptcy Eliminates All Debts?

 Filing for Chapter 7 Bankruptcy

 The bankruptcy court clerk will send notice to all your creditors when you file for Chapter 7 protection, essentially warning them to cease and desist any collection efforts.
-The notice will include a deadline by which your creditors must file an adversary proceeding to object to your discharge, usually about two months after your “341 meeting.”
+The notice will include a deadline by which your creditors must file an adversary proceeding to object to your discharge, usually about two months after your “341 meetings.”

 The 341 Meeting